Find a Part Now

-From 1904 to its closure in 1999, Buick City was the central plant for Buick and one of General Motors' largest factories; the majority of Buicks made during its lifetime were produced at Buick City.
+From 1904 to its closure in 1999, Buick City was the central plant for Buick and one of General Motors' largest factories; for those years, the majority of Buick automobiles were produced at Buick City.

 The original factory at one time was the largest in the world, consisting of 24 separate buildings contributing to the manufacturing process, until 1928 when the Ford River Rouge Complex was completed and began operations.
 In the beginning, all components were manufactured in one location, to include wheel bearings, nuts, bolts, and screws, to transmissions, suspension components, wheels and interior components.
 Operations were carried out in this fashion well into the 1940s and beyond.

 The plant originated with Buick before the formation of General Motors.
 Other elements were built by early manufacturers and suppliers like Fisher Body.
+General Motors was founded in 1908, including Buick, which produced 30,000 cars in Flint for 1910.: 2–2 After General Motors assumed operations, the factory was expanded to accommodate the manufacturing and assembly of Buick vehicles and components.
 For more than 80 years, it was Buick's "home plant" and built the majority of models in the lineup.

 Car production stopped from 1942 to 1946 as GM plants switched over to producing trucks, tanks, and aircraft; Buick specialized in making the M18 Hellcat, the fastest tank destroyer of the entire war.
 After World War II, when vehicle production resumed, Buick City was the primary location where all components were created, with knock-down kits distributed to assembly plants in major metropolitan US cities, where the vehicles were locally assembled and distributed in their respective regions.

-The Buick City concept represented a successful attempt by General Motors to experiment with just-in-time manufacturing methods in response to Japanese manufacturers.
-The experiment included successes: The 1989 Buick LeSabre built in Buick City was ranked the top car in the J.D.
-Power and Associates rankings for that year; it was the first American built car to appear on the list.
+The Buick City concept represented a successful attempt by General Motors to compete with Japanese manufacturers; the 1989 Buick LeSabre built in Buick City was the top-ranked car in the J.D.
+Power and Associates customer satisfaction survey for that year; it was the first American built car to appear on the list.

 The plant's acreage became an EPA cleanup site.